izharus/log_wizard/README.md

 This project is licensed under the Apache License, Version 2.0 - see the LICENSE file for details.

 ## Contact
-For any questions or feedback, feel free to contact us at ruslan.izhakovskij@gmail.com.
+For any questions or feedback, feel free to contact me at ruslan.izhakovskij@gmail.com.